 - The flows are by far the hardest sessions.
 Nothing like flow yoga, so don’t expect that, ok!

 - There are a few technical aspects of the program that I think could be improved.
-However, for the price of only $27, it’s excellent value for money.
+However, at only $27, it’s excellent value for money.

 - What is the Moves Method?